xtructure package

 Bases: object

-Initialize a new hash table with specified parameters.
+Initialize a new hash table backed by JAX-friendly storage.

 capacity: int